gabrielbo1/pinggo/README.md

 # pinggo
-Monitoramento de aplicações com alertas.
+#### Application monitoring with alerts.
 HTTP, ICMP ping and SQL like conections.